victimofleisure/Sloganeer/README.md

 My Slogan,Verdana,,,,Red
 ```

 Displays the text “My Slogan” in Verdana, drawn red.
 The commas are necessary in order to skip fontsize, fontwt, and bgclr.
-Empty or omitted columns retain their default values.
 The commas could be avoided by using a header row:

 ```
 text,fontname,drawclr